codewriterbv/DMX512/README.md

 Java library for the DMX512 protocol and Open Fixture Library (OFL).

+**THIS PROJECT IS IN AN EARLY STAGE!
+BREAKING CHANGES ARE EXPECTED...**

 This library can be used to connect with USB-to-DMX and IP-to-DMX controllers.
 It can load fixture definitions from the [Open Fixture Library](https://open-fixture-library.org/) to easily create a Java (user interface) application that can interact with many types of DMX devices.

 Check this blog post for more